Kidney / Renal Diets (Low Phosphorous, Quality Protein)

 Renal Diets available in Australia

 Cats are more prone to kidney problems than dogs, so I’ll focus more on cats on this page.
-Kidney problems require a special diet to stabalise health and reduce discomfort.
+Kidney problems require a special diet to stabilise health and reduce discomfort.

-Unfortunately for us, the variety of renal diets in Australia is limited to the big corporate brands.
+Unfortunately for us pet owners, the variety of renal diets in Australia is limited to big corporate brands.
 The smaller (often better brands) simply don’t have the resources to cater for prescription diets.

 Low Phosporous is essential, Low Protein on the other hand is misleading.